naveengoyal1503/autoplugin-ai/plugins/WP_Coupon_Vault/README.md

 # WP Coupon Vault

+WP Coupon Vault is a WordPress plugin that lets you create, manage, and display exclusive coupons and deals for your audience.
+Boost affiliate revenue and user engagement by offering custom discounts and deals.

 ## Features
-- Create and manage exclusive coupons and deals
+- Create and manage coupons as custom post types
 - Display coupons using a shortcode
-- Set expiry dates and affiliate URLs
-- Filter coupons by brand
+- Customize display style (default, compact, grid)
-- Simple admin interface for coupon management
+- Easy-to-use admin settings
-- Premium version offers advanced analytics, bulk import, and brand partnership tools

 ## Installation
-1. Upload the `wp-coupon-vault.php` file to your WordPress plugins directory (`/wp-content/plugins/`)
+1. Upload the plugin folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to Posts > Coupons to add new coupons
+3. Go to Coupons > Settings to configure display style
-4. Use the shortcode `[coupon_vault]` to display coupons on any page or post

 ## Setup
-- Add a new coupon by going to Coupons > Add New
+- Add new coupons under the 'Coupons' menu
-- Fill in the coupon details (title, description, code, expiry, URL, brand)
-- Publish the coupon
+- Set coupon code and URL in custom fields
-- Use the shortcode `[coupon_vault]` to display coupons
+- Use the `[coupon_vault]` shortcode to display coupons on any page or post

 ## Usage
-- `[coupon_vault]` - Display all coupons
-- `[coupon_vault brand="Amazon"]` - Display coupons for a specific brand
+- `[coupon_vault limit="5" category="tech" style="grid"]` - Display 5 tech coupons in grid style
-- `[coupon_vault limit="5"]` - Display a limited number of coupons
+- `[coupon_vault limit="10"]` - Display 10 coupons in default style

-## Premium Features
-Upgrade to the Pro version for:
-- Advanced analytics
-- Bulk coupon import/export
-- Brand partnership management
-- Custom coupon templates
-- Priority support

 ## Support
-For support, please contact us at support@wpcouponvault.com
+For support and feature requests, visit the plugin page or contact the developer.

+---

+**Note:** This is a basic version.
+Premium features include analytics, expiration dates, and advanced styling options.